 Any EDI transaction document must contain a certain minimum amount of vital data.
 Without these requirements, an EDI document becomes useless.
 Adhering to strict EDI feed formatting rules helps define precisely how and where each part of data on the document will be found and used.
 Each document is assigned one of the dozens of transaction numbers from the EDI public format.

-For example, a purchase order (PO) is given the EDI transaction number 850 and the invoice transaction number is 810.
+For example, in EDI order processing, a purchase order (PO) is given the EDI transaction number 850 and the invoice transaction number is 810.
 So, when an EDI translator receives an EDI 850 PO document, it instantly recognizes the order number, the company name of the buyer, items in the order, and the price per item.

-It’s the automated sending and receiving of EDI transactions using efficient EDI integration that improves the overall data transfer process through the efficient integration and seamless automation of B2B workflows between internal and external systems, applications, and cloud ecosystems.
+It’s the automated sending and receiving of EDI transactions using efficient EDI integration that improves the overall data transfer process through the efficient EDI integration and seamless automation of B2B platform workflows between internal and external systems, applications, and cloud ecosystems.